Updated 9th August 2023

 Apart from Peter Kays "have you been busy tonight"? these are two of the questions that I and other taxi drivers get asked quite a lot, often just as we arrive to pick up passengers after they have been staring in disbelief at their smartphone screen for half an hour or so!
 Disbelief that this small rural community does not have Uber.

 Well to clear this up and set the record straight right away the answer is no, Uber are not here on the Isle of Wight and to be honest I cannot see them coming here anytime soon.

 To clarify my statement here are some of the reasons why I personally do not see them coming.

-Yes, Uber are good for the passengers that use them, but apart from that they are no good at all for the drivers.
+Yes, Uber is good for the passengers that use them, but apart from that they are no good at all for the drivers.

 They are good for passengers because they are allegedly cheap and there are plenty of them.
 "I never have to wait long for an Uber" and "I just tap my phone and in 10 minutes one turns up".
 Just two of the statements we hear.

-So thats the good things out of way but lets just address these two statements in more detail.
+So that's the good things out of the way but let's just address these two statements in more detail.